Reda96R/Born2beRoot/README.md

 ## What is a VM?

-A virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system, the resources of the machine are managed by an **hypervisor** which is a software that isolates the hypervisor’s operating system and resources from the VM and enables the creation and management of those VMs.
+A virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system, the resources of the machine are managed by a **hypervisor** which is a software that isolates the hypervisor’s operating system and resources from the VM and enables the creation and management of those VMs.

 there are two main types of hypervisors: